The three-point Pick-Nevanlinna interpolation problem on the polydisc: The proof of Theorem

-Let us denote the matrix in \eqref{E:mainm} by $M_l.$ In view of the chain of equivalences discussed above, we would be done if we can produce a rational inner function $G$ with the properties stated in our Claim.
+Let us denote the matrix in \eqref{E:mainm} by $M_l.$ In view of the chain of equivalences discussed above, the implication (\rom{3})\,$\Rightarrow$\,(\rom{2}) will follow if we can produce a rational inner function $G$ with the properties stated in our Claim.
 So we assume that $M_l$ is positive semi-definite (which tacitly assumes the existence of the function $H$ with the properties stated above).
-It is a classical fact (see \cite[Theorem 6.15]{agmac:ftp02}, for instance) that there exists a finite Blaschke product $B$ (which includes the case when $B$ is a unimodular constant) that interpolates the data $(X_{1,\,l}',X_{2,\,l}';w_1'/H(X_1'),w_2'/H(X_2')).$ Take $G=B\circ \pi_l,$ where $\pi_l$ denotes the projection onto the $l$-th coordinate.
+Using Result \ref{Re:Blaint}, we get a finite Blaschke product $B$ (which includes the case when $B$ is a unimodular constant) that interpolates the data $(X_{1,\,l}',X_{2,\,l}';w_1'/H(X_1'),w_2'/H(X_2')).$ Take $G=B\circ \pi_l,$ where $\pi_l$ denotes the projection onto the $l$-th coordinate.
 This $G$ satisfies all the properties as in the above Claim.